Systematic sensitivity study of the $J/\psi$ nuclear modification factor to polarization assumptions

-Finally, the original $R_{\rm AA}$ measurements from ALICE (black points)~\cite{alice_raa} and the corrected $R_{\rm AA}^{\rm corr.}$ using Eq.~\ref{eq:raa_corr} are shown in Fig.~\ref{fig:final_results}.
-The result shows that the correction in the low $p_T$ region is not negligible (up to $\sim$16\%).
-On the other hand, the high $p_T$ region is not affected significantly as expected.
-These results show that considering the effect from the polarization of $J/\psi$, namely applying the correction or adding an extra systematic uncertainty, is needed to give a more accurate interpretation.
+Finally, the original $R_{\rm AA}$ measurements from ALICE~\cite{alice_raa} and the modified sensitivity limits $R_{\rm AA}^{\rm corr.}$ are shown in Fig.~\ref{fig:final_results}.
+The result proves that the systematic deviation in the low $p_T$ region is not negligible (up to $\sim$16\%), highlighting a critical unquantified systematic uncertainty in existing interpretations.